-Your Call to Make a Difference By David U
+Your call to make a difference

+By David U

-Making system improvements for safer medication use in hospitals needs leadership from the top of the organization.
-We need hospital administrative staff to believe in, and support efforts for promotion of a culture of patient safety.
-Individual staff of every discipline is also in a position to make significant contributions to safety in the system as a whole.
+aking system improvements for safer medication use in hospitals requires leadership from the top of the organization.
+We need hospital administrative staff to believe in and support efforts for the promotion of a culture of patient safety.
+Individual staff in every discipline is also in a position to make significant contributions to safety in the system as a whole.
 Front-line staff is relied upon to carry out and ensure implementation of hospital-wide strategies for medication safety.
-More importantly, it is often the front-line practitioners who are in a position to identify potential problems in the processes, procedures and practices related to medication use in hospitals.
-Outlined below are some brief descriptions of how individual practitioners can promote increased medication safety in our complex hospital systems.
+More importantly, it is often the front-line practitioners who are in a position to identify potential problems in processes, procedures and practices related to medication use in hospitals.
+Outlined below are some brief descriptions of how individual practitioners can promote medication safety in our complex hospital